ā Back | From A Fan To A Friend ()

 The Pandemic Kept Steve Inside

-The Pandemic bottle necked a bunch of outgoing extroverts into my life, and I understood the pain they were going through while it had no negative effect on me whatsoever.
+The Pandemic bottle-necked a bunch of outgoing extroverts into my life, and I understood the pain they were going through while it had no negative effect on me whatsoever.
 In fact, it actually had a hugely positive effect on my life.
-I felt like an Internet sherpa.
+I felt like some kind of an Internet sherpa to a lot of people during the COVID times.

 It started in Fortnite.
 We became fast friends over our shared love of the stupid scenarios that game creates.
 But then Steve introduced me to Virtual Reality, where I met an entirely different set of new friends, who were also being forced into being online extroverts.